launchdarkly/ld-relay/README.md

         [environment "Spree Project Test"]
         prefix = "ld:spree:test"
         apiKey = "SPREE_TEST_API_KEY"

+You can also configure an in-memory cache for the relay to use so that connections do not always hit redis.
+To do this, set the `ttl` parameter in your `redis` configuration section to a number (in milliseconds).

 If you're not using a load balancer in front of LDR, you can configure your SDKs to connect to Redis directly by setting `use_ldd` mode to `true` in your SDK, and connecting to Redis with the same host and port in your SDK configuration.